What is Qualitative Research?

 - The Impact of Divorce or Separation of Parents on Development of Children

-Qualitative research is an important way to get a deep understanding of what people are feeling and thinking.
+In conclusion, qualitative research is an important way to get a deep understanding of what people are feeling and thinking.
 This type of inquiry seeks out information from interviews, observations, or other forms that provide insight into the experiences they've had in their lives.

 We have given you an overview of qualitative research in this blog post.
 Qualitative research is a type of research where you study people's thoughts and feelings.
 We have told you if it is the right approach for your project or not.
 We hope this information has been helpful.